peternmai/ProjectDrive16_17/software.md

 This meant that a throttle value will result in different real life speed based on if the vehicle is on a flat horizontal road, going up hill, or down hill.
-Since we did not have an odometer on board to give us the vehicle's exact speed, we improvised by using an IMU to measure pitch axis of the vehicle.
+Since we did not have an odometer on board to give us the vehicle's exact speed, we improvised by using an IMU to measure the pitch axis of the vehicle.
 The throttle we sent out is then scaled accordingly to take into account the additional potential energy factor.